RocketCommunicationsInc/astro-components/README.md

 - Style scope isolation, styles will exist as defined and cannot be overridden by other stylesheets
 - Code is portable with self contained HTML/CSS/JS
 - Eliminates future CSS class name changes
-- Code is ‚Äúgeneric‚Äù it follows a similar format to where popular frameworks like Angular and React are headed without being prescriptive.
+- Code is ìgenericî it follows a similar format to where popular frameworks like Angular and React are headed without being prescriptive.
 The code provided should be used as a sample not production
 - All the major frameworks were built reflecting the ideas of WebComponents and/or influenced the Web Component v1
-- Minimizes/eliminates the need for complicated CSS naming structures e.g., .rux-button‚Äîsmall__light
+- Minimizes/eliminates the need for complicated CSS naming structures e.g., .rux-buttonósmall__light
 - Web Components are a W3 standard, no vendor lock-in or decisions about which frameworks to use.
 Chrome and Safari support Web Components v1 without the need for polyfills.
 [Firefox will add native support in r63 released 2018-08-21](https://wiki.mozilla.org/Release_Management/Calendar) and Microsoft has committed to supporting the standard in a future version of Edge. __Note__: both Firefox and IE11+ support Web Components via polyfills

 ### Why Web Components?